 Sources from antiquity state that ancient Egyptian queen Cleopatra used to bathe in donkey milk to keep her skin soft and glowing.
 It is said that the milk of 700 donkeys was used to fill her tub.

-Ancient Roman poet Ovid also suggested women use donkey milk on their faces to improve the health an appearance of their skin.
+Ancient Roman poet Ovid also recommended that women use donkey milk on their faces to improve the health and appearance of their skin.

 Donkey milk has many health benefits

-Throughout Europe, milk from donkeys was traditionally given to small children as a “formula” to help give them essential nutrients.
+Throughout Europe, milk from donkeys was traditionally given to small children as a “formula” to to ensure they get enough essential nutrients.
 It also has a sweet, pleasant taste, which makes the drink enjoyable for kids.
 This practice remained popular in many countries until fairly recently.

 Why is it so expensive?

-But despite its expensive price, the demand for donkey milk around the world is constantly growing, and so is the business.
+Despite its steep price, demand for donkey milk around the world is constantly growing and so is the business.

-Many new businesses have already started their journey of milk production in the global markets, generating profits and creating new jobs for the Greek economy, especially in the countryside, where donkeys live.
+Numerous new businesses have already found their footing in the milk industry in global markets, generating profits and creating new jobs for the Greek economy, especially in the countryside, where donkeys are more common.

 A good example of this prosperous business that is gaining ground in the Greek market is the story of donkey milk production in Macedonias’ Nigrita.

-The milk from that region is so prized for its nutritional and cosmetic properties, that it costs more than French champagne.
+The milk of that region is so prized for its nutritional and cosmetic properties, that it surpasses the price of French champagne.

-It is often sold for over 50 euros per liter, while its processing results in various other products such as cheese, food supplements, cleansers, moisturizers, anti-aging soaps, sweets and liqueurs.
+It is often sold for over fifty euros per liter, while its processing results in various other products such as cheese, food supplements, cleansers, moisturizers, anti-aging soaps, sweets, and liqueurs.